Crusader Kings III

 As a landed ruler:

-Watch who visits your capital — you will also occasionally spawn criminal contracts, which may be accepted by adventurers with the right background — especially if they don't think too highly of you.
+Watch who visits your realm — you will also occasionally spawn criminal contracts, which may be accepted by adventurers, based on their personality, opinion of you and many other factors.

 (Note that current pool of contracts is quite limited for both systems.
-New ones will be added over time, if they make sense from the employer's point of view.
+New ones will be added over time)

 Offer Legitimist Support — mirrors Request Legitimist Support.
 However, the army and the investment size will scale, depending on the development of your capital.
-You will also be able to separately choose what you offer and what you demand from the claimant.
+It also allows to separately choose what you offer and what you demand from the claimant.
 If the negotiations go well, the AI will start the war in two months, while another player is given 4 years, much like in vanilla interaction.

-A game rule can allow you to use this even on courtiers with at least kingdom-level claims (disabled by default).
+Includes a game rule to allow using this even on courtiers with at least kingdom-level claims (disabled by default).

 Offer Invasion Sponsorship — mirrors Request Invasion Sponsorship interaction with some key differences: